Presidents of Kenya, Rwanda to visit India next week

-New Delhi, Jan 5 (PTI) The presidents of Kenya and Rwanda will be here on bilateral visits next week during which India will look to expand ties with …
+The presidents of Kenya and Rwanda will be here on bilateral visits next week during which India will look to expand ties with the two African nations.

 Murekezi the Rwandan accused of Genocide, has his extradition hearing set for January 16th